In the carriage, Kaidus was finishing up on the book: Life and Death of Malizur Lize Daran Fotbusen.

 Kaidus walked up to the shack he had been point towards.

 “Hello?”
-He called out but there was no answer.
-Looking around, there was no one to be seen by the gate.
-Confused at the reception, Kaidus let himself him.
+He called out, but there was no answer.
+Looking around, there was no one to be seen around the gate.
+Confused, Kaidus let himself in.

 The gate opened easily after touching it with his hand that sported the enchantment.

-Although the carriage driver had told him that someone would come to get his luggage, with no one in sight, a single thought lifted the couple bags that he brought along and he willed them to follow himself inside the gates.
+Although the carriage driver had told him that someone would come to get his luggage, with no one around, a single thought lifted the couple bags that he brought along, and he willed them to follow himself inside the gates.

 ‘Well, looks like it’s the admissions building that I should head to for now.’
-Unable to find anyone, he headed towards the admissions building that the driver had pointed out to him.
+Unable to find anyone, he started towards the admissions building that the driver had pointed out to him.

-As he followed the road, a Kovus peered out of one of the adjacent buildings and headed towards him.
+Following the pavement, a Kovus peered out of one of the adjacent buildings, then headed toward him.

-The Kovus were a friendly race of Mountain dwellers and he recalls them to live primarily along mountain ranges burrowing into the mountain sides.
-But in this new world, it looked like they had adapted to the changes over the course of history like many of the other races and were coexisting with each other.
+The Kovus were a friendly race of Mountain dwellers and he remembered them to live primarily along mountain ranges burrowing into the mountain sides.
+In this new world though, it appears that they have adapted to the changes over the course of history like many of the other races and were coexisting with each other.

-The Kovus has human-like features with a face, body, arms, and legs.
+The Kovus race had human-like features with a face, body, arms, and legs.
 What they differed in was the streamlined protruding plates covering their head instead of hairs.
-Their hands were significantly larger and more slender than the other races, with powerful legs that can propel them quickly whether it be for hunting prey or escaping predators.
+Their hands were significantly larger and slenderer than the other races, with powerful legs that can propel them quickly whether it be for hunting prey or escaping predators.
 Although the majority of them lack affinity with mana, there are quite a few interracial marriages amongst the races nowadays, resulting in a large variety of races with the capability of birthing a mixed child with mana.

 “Who are you and how did you get in?”
-The Kovus questioned.
+The Kovus spoke.

-The Kovus was a female, and from her physical features, had retained little of the dominant Kovus traits.
+She was a female, and from the looks of it, had retained little of the dominant Kovus features.

-She had a beautiful face and her head retained the plates, but only on the front.
-The back of her head sprouted bright blue hair flowing down to her back like a normal girl.
+With a pale but beautiful face, her head retained the distinctive plates but only on the front, as the back of her head sprouted bright blue hair flowing down to her back.

-“I am Kaidus a new student here.
-There was no one to see me at the gate so I let myself in.”
+“I am Kaidus, a new student here.
+There was no one so I opened the gates and let myself in.”